mvneerven/xo/md/refdocs/src-exo-core_ExoFormContext.md

 # Class `ExoFormContext`

-Hosts an ExoForm context to create forms with.
+Hosts an XO form context to create forms with.
 Created using {ExoFormFactory}.build()

 ## Methods